 Mood disorders

-Major depressive disorder (MDD) and associated mood syndromes are among the most common mental health disorders and a continually expanding burden on health care systems.
-For patients affected by these complex syndromes — which vary in clinical presentation — timely, effective treatment can have a positive impact on their quality of life.
+Major depressive disorder (MDD) and associated mood syndromes, which are estimated to affect more than 21 million individuals in the United States,1 are among the most common mental health disorders and a continually expanding burden on healthcare systems.
+For patients affected by these complex syndromes, which vary in clinical presentation, timely, effective treatment can have a positive impact on their quality of life.
+Key to successful outcomes is determining the right psychotropic medication.

 Mood disorders test menu